Richy19/Eyesgulis/README.md

-# a04 #
+# Eyesgulis #

-A04 encryption protocol as used by Exingulis
+The Eyesgulis encryption system.
+Uses a one-way hash to encode plaintext/ASCII messages, with optional mutation and hash system.

 ## Usage ##